huggingface/blog/tf-xla-generate.md

 Now that we know how to create TensorFlow graphs, compiling them with XLA is straightforward -- simply add `jit_compile=True` as an argument to the functions mentioned above (`tf.function` and `tf.keras.Model.compile`).
 Assuming everything went well (more on that below) and that you are using a GPU or a TPU, you will notice that the first call will take a while, but that the remaining ones are much, much faster.
-Here's a simple example:
+Here's a simple example of a function that performs model inference and some post-processing of its outputs:

 ```python
 import tensorflow as tf